Vincent9339/metaprivBIDS-Outer/README.md

 metaprivBIDS
 ```

-prompting the program to start
+prompting the program to start.

 # NIMH Use Case

 A comprehensive dataset characterizing healthy research volunteers in terms of clinical assessments, mood-related psychometrics, cognitive function neuropsychological tests, structural and functional magnetic resonance imaging (MRI), along with diffusion tensor imaging (DTI), and a comprehensive magnetoencephalography battery (MEG).[^1]